Anglophone prisoners riot in Cameroon amid separatist crisis

 “Our brothers are slaughtered, children killed,” said one unidentified man, speaking in English.
 “We are tired of being in prison.
 We want to go home,” said another.

+A second riot erupted in the prison in Buea, one of the main cities of the Anglophone Southwest region, a local journalist who was present said.
+The journalist, Kum Leonard, added that he had heard gunfire from the jail throughout the late afternoon.

-Cameroon’s state television channel CRTV reported that the inmates were protesting at conditions in the prison and had burned down the library and a workshop for female inmates.
+Cameroon’s state television channel CRTV reported that the inmates in Yaounde were protesting at conditions in the prison and had burned down the library and a workshop for female inmates.

 The report said several prisoners had been injured and that the army and police were working to restore calm.

-Cameroon’s main opposition party, the Cameroon Renaissance Movement, said on Tuesday that it did not have news about its members held in the prison, including its first vice president, who is being held in connection with a protest separate from the separatist campaign.
+Cameroon’s main opposition party, the Cameroon Renaissance Movement, said on Tuesday it was worried it did not have any news about its members held in the prison, including its first vice president, who is being held in connection with a protest distinct from the separatist campaign.

 Amnesty International called for an investigation into reports that security forces fired live ammunition in the prison and said authorities should address overcrowding.

-The United Nations estimates the conflict in the English-speaking Northwest and Southwest has killed about 1,800 people and displaced over 500,000 since late 2017.

-English speakers routinely complain about marginalization by Francophone-dominated institutions.
+English speakers regularly complain about marginalisation by Francophone-dominated institutions.
 Cameroon’s linguistic divide harks back to the end of World War One, when the League of Nations divided the former German colony between France and Britain.

-Reporting by Josiane Kouagheu; Writing by Aaron Ross; Editing by Alison Williams
+Reporting by Josiane Kouagheu; Writing by Aaron Ross; Editing by Tim Cocks and Frances Kerry